-The MS-STAT trial was supported by the NIHR Clinical Research Network and part funded by the National Institute for Health Research University College London Biomedical Research Centre (BRC) funding scheme.
+The MS-STAT trial was supported by the NIHR Clinical Research Network and part funded by the NIHR University College London Biomedical Research Centre (BRC) funding scheme.
 Find out about the support available for research into neurological disorders here.

 Impact case study: MS-STAT